-- Set Column 1 to the first column you wish to operate on. - Set Operation to the operation you wish to perform. - Set Column 2 the second column you wish to operate on (binary operations only)
+- Set Value 1 to the first column of values you wish to operate on. - Set Operation to the operation you wish to perform. - Set Value 2 type depending on whether you wish to use a single value or a column of values for the second value (binary operations only).